---Proposed Uses: Up to ninety-six (96) multi-family residential dwelling units or ninety-six (96) hotel rooms as permitted by right, under prescribed conditions and by the Optional provisions below together with accessory uses, as allowed in the RE-3 zoning district (as more specifically described and restricted below in Section 3). --Maximum Building Height: Maximum building height will not exceed the height of the existing building (the height of the existing building is ± XX feet). --Parking: Parking as required by the Ordinance.
+--Proposed Uses: Up to ninety-six (96) multi-family residential dwelling units or ninety-six (96) hotel rooms as permitted by right, under prescribed conditions and by the Optional provisions below together with accessory uses, as allowed in the RE-3 zoning district

+(as more specifically described and restricted below in Section 3).

+--Maximum Building Height: Maximum building height will not exceed the height of the existing building.

+--Parking: Parking per the Optional Provisions below.

-General Provisions: 1.
+General Provisions:

 a.
 Site Location.
-These Development Standards, and the Technical Data Sheet form the rezoning plan (collectively referred to as the "Rezoning Plan") associated with the Rezoning Petition filed by Lucern Capital ("Petitioner") to accommodate the reuse of the existing buildings on the parcel for residential uses as described above and allowed by the RE-3 zoning district and the Optional Provisions below on an approximately ± 2.55 acre site located at 8710 Research Drive (the "Site").
+These Development Standards, and the Technical Data Sheet form the rezoning plan (collectively referred to as the "Rezoning Plan") associated with the Rezoning Petition filed by Lucern Capital ("Petitioner") to accommodate the reuse of the existing buildings on the parcel for residential uses as described above and allowed by the RE-3 zoning district and the Optional Provisions below on an approximately ±2.55 acre site located at 8710 Research Drive (the "Site").